Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Modulus stabilizaiton

 \section{Modulus stabilizaiton}

 As shown in the previous section, our model leads to realistic results at nearby $\tau=\omega$.
-In this section, we discuss the modulus stabilization to realize such a value.
+In this section, we discuss a possibility for the modulus stabilization to realize such a value.
 In these years, modulus stabilization has been studied within the framework of supersymmetric modular flavor models \cite{Kobayashi:2019xvz,Kobayashi:2019uyt,Abe:2020vmv,Ishiguro:2020tmo,Novichkov:2022wvg,Knapp-Perez:2023nty,King:2023snq,Funakoshi:2024yxg,Abe:2024tox,Higaki:2024pql}.
 Some of those scenarios lead to the modulus stabilization at $\tau = \omega$.
-Here, we study modulus stabilization in a non-supersymmetric model leading to $\tau = \omega$.
+Here, we discuss a possibility for modulus stabilization in a non-supersymmetric model leading to $\tau = \omega$.

 For our purpose, it is important to understand the behavior of modular forms around $\tau = \omega$.
 The point $\tau = \omega$ is the fixed point of the $ST$ transformation, and the $\mathbb{Z}_3$ symmetry remains.
-Under the $ST$ transformation, the modular form transforms as
+Under the $ST$ transformation, the modular form transforms as{

-It is convenient to use the parameter $u$ \cite{Novichkov:2021evw},
+} It is convenient to use the parameter $u$ \cite{Novichkov:2021evw},

 We also use its complex conjugate $\bar u$,